Ask Longwood Family Dentistry if our services are right for youMake an Appointment

 Major Bone Grafting

-Major bone grafts repair implant sites where a previous extraction has taken place or severe bone deterioration has resulted from injury or gum disease.
+Major bone grafts are used to repair implant sites where a previous extraction has taken place or severe bone deterioration has resulted from injury or gum disease.
 The bone is obtained from a tissue bank taken from the jaw or larger bones like the hip.
 To replace bone in the upper jaw, sinus bone grafts are performed.
 Special membranes are sometimes used to dissolve under the gum to protect the bone graft and encourage regeneration.

 Minor Bone Grafting

-Minor bone grafts are used to repair defects in the jaw.
-These defects are usually caused by traumatic injuries, tumor surgery or congenital defects.
+Minor bone grafts are used to repair defects in the jaw which are usually caused by traumatic injuries, tumor surgery, or congenital defects.
 Large defects are repaired using the patient’s own bone.
 If the jaw has a significant amount of deterioration, areas of bone harvest will be the skull, hip or lateral knee.

 Ridge expansions are performed when the ridge is reabsorbed and needs an increase in height or width.
 This type of bone graft is designed to restore lost bone dimension when the ridge is too thin to place an implant.
 With this procedure.
 The ridge of the jaw is expanded by mechanical means, allowing the bone graft to be placed and mature for a few months before the implant can be placed.

 - Creates a stable foundation for dental implants